MineCounter/Illegal-Word-Checker/README.md

 This is a command-line tool written in Python that searches for specific words and regex patterns in one or more files.
 It utilizes a trie data structure for efficient word matching and regular expressions for pattern matching.

+It is made and used for the Computer Science 114 Porject 2023 at Stellenbosch University

 ## Usage

 1. Clone the repository: